StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 * The top ranking is given to metric streams with [anomaly health checks](../../use/health-state/anomaly-health-checks.md).
 * Components in views that have the most stars by the most users are ranked highest.
 * From those components, the metric streams with the highest priorities are ranked highest.
 See [how to set the priority for a stream](../../configure/telemetry/how_to_use_the_priority_field_for_components.md).
+* Anomaly detection will be disabled on streams if more than 20% of their time is flagged as anomalous.

 You cannot directly control the stream selected, but you can steer the metric stream selection of the AAD by manipulating the above-mentioned factors.

 {% hint style="success" "self-hosted info" %}